GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Compilation

 C-based language uses compiler to run the source code.
 Compiler translates C++ source code (written in high-level language: English) to a language computer can understand.
-Without the compiler, a program that runs C++ cannot execute the source file.
+Without the compiler, a program developed by C++ cannot execute the source file.

 Compiler has a several standard revision for ISO (International Organization of Standardization) based on the time it was released.
 The most renowned revision is a C++11 and C++17.
 This document will instruct the programming language based on C++11 at minimum.